Quicksilver (Marvel Comics): Literature

-An alternate timeline variant of Pietro Maximoff appears in the novel What If...
+An alternate timeline version of Quicksilver appears in the novel What If...
 Wanda Maximoff and Peter Parker Were Siblings?, written by Seanan McGuire.
-This version was adopted by Doctor Doom, who gave him and his sister Wanda their powers in an attempt to use the latter to further his goals until she was found and adopted by Richard and Mary Parker.
+This version (Pietro von Doom) was adopted by Doctor Doom, who gave him and his sister Wanda their powers in an attempt to use the latter to further his goals until she was found and adopted by Richard and Mary Parker.